frediff/Interactive-CLI-MedShop/README.md

 products (list of java tuples)).
 A delivery agent has a zipcode (int), and the number of products delivered. </p>

-## This project involves designing and implementing a java program following the object oriented paradigm, and implementing the following functionalities:
+## This project involves designing and implementing a backend java program following the object oriented paradigm, and implementing the following functionalities:
 > 1. Create, delete and print entities of each type.
 For delete print all entities of a type and then provide option to choose one
-2. Add a product to manufacturer
+> 2. Add a product to manufacturer
-3. Add a certain number of copies of a product to a shop
+> 3. Add a certain number of copies of a product to a shop
-4. Add an order of a product from a customer
+> 4. Add an order of a product from a customer
-5. Process an order (can be satisfied only if the product is available at a shop in the customer’s zipcode).
+> 5. Process an order (can be satisfied only if the product is available at a shop in the customer’s zipcode).
 Also assign a delivery agent who has delivered the least number products
-6. List all the purchases made by a customer
+> 6. List all the purchases made by a customer
-7. List inventory of a shop (Products and counts)
+> 7. List inventory of a shop (Products and counts)
-8. Products made by a manufacturer
+> 8. Products made by a manufacturer
-9. A master text-based interface to access all the above functionalities
+> 9. A master text-based interface to access all the above functionalities